sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

  ◯ E2E Testing
 ```

-Just say no for the history mode (there is a reason, i'll tell you later!):
+Just say no for the history mode (there is a reason, I'll tell you later!):

 ```bash
 Vue CLI v3.2.1